If you are looking to improve your aim in CSGO fast, you should waste no time and try this killer Kovaaks CSGO routine.

 Kovaaks Makes My Aim Worse!

 Aim trainers do not make your aim worse.
-Overtraining your aim whether it is in game or on an aim trainer will make your aim worse.
+Overtraining your aim whether it is in the game or on an aim trainer will make your aim worse.

-If you play CS right after you train your aim, you could experience poor aim because you have exhausted your nervous system, take a 1 hour break and then do the small warmup routine that I explained.
+If you play CS right after you train your aim, you could experience poor aim because you have exhausted your nervous system, take a 1-hour break, and then do the small warmup routine that I explained.

 Lightweight mice allow you to play longer and are gentle on the wrists.